Mailing Checks is More Than a Good Idea: It's a Moral Imperative - Sightline Institute

 The cause: Saving a million or more lives nationwide, particularly (but far from entirely) those of the medically vulnerable.

-As Americans do their parts to flatten the COVID-19 contagion curve, we need to protect the economically vulnerable.
+As Americans do their part to flatten the COVID-19 contagion curve, we need to protect the economically vulnerable.
 The best, fastest way to do that is with cash payments.

 There’s a word for this situation—debt.